sumanabasu/On-the-Challenges-of-using-Reinforcement-Learning-in-Precision-Drug-Dosing-Delay-and-Prolongedness-/README.md

     ├── Experiments       		# Trained models and results └── ...
     ├── paepomdp
-        └── algos
+        └── algos			# RL agents
 	    └── ...
-	└── diabetes			# experiments on the modified simglucose environment └── helpers
+	└── diabetes			# everything on the modified simglucose environment └── helpers
 		└── rewards.py		# contains the zone_reward function introduced in the paper
 		└── utils.py		# utility funcs used by the env